 Ensure that the cause of diarrhoea has been investigated by your doctor and nurse and treated appropriately.
-If you haven't discussed the diarrhoea with your doctor, do so before trying to change your diet.
+If you haven't discussed the diarrhoea with your doctor or a dietitian, do so before trying to change your diet.

 The following tips may help manage diarrhoea: